coppit/docker-xeoma/README.md

 The `VERSION` environment variable can be used to select the version of Xeoma to use.
 Values can be "latest", "latest_beta", a version string like "17.5.5", or a URL that starts with "http://", "https://" or "ftp://".
 The default value is "latest".
 The change history for Xeoma is [here](http://felenasoft.com/xeoma/en/changes/).

 During startup, the desired version of Xeoma is downloaded as needed into the "downloads" subdirectory of the config directory.
-Any files in that directory matching the pattern xeoma_*.tgz will be deleted.
+Any files in that directory matching the pattern `xeoma_*.tgz` will be deleted.
 It is then installed automatically.

-Xeoma will automatically detect new versions and update itself.
-You can use this feature, but just be aware that none of the changes are saved in the container.
-So if your container is recreated, you will need to reinstall the newer version again.
-I'll try to keep the container up-to-date as new stable versions are released, so that you can simply update your container.
+**Warning**: By default, Xeoma will automatically detect new versions on startup and update itself.
+You should disable this feature in the user interface, and instead just rely on the container's version handling.
+If you're using a specific version of the software, this will prevent Xeoma from auto-updating it if the container restarts.
+If you're using the "latest" version, the container will already auto-update (even without a restart).

 ## Notes